Quantum cooling activated by coherently-controlled thermalisation: Experimentally simulatable quantum cooling protocol with coherently-controlled thermalising channels

-In order to evaluate the composite control-target-environments state's unitary evolution in the framework introduced in \cite{abbott2020communication}, besides the purification of the initial thermal state of the working system(Eqn.(\ref{35})), we also need to purify the thermalizing channels via Stinespring dilations\cite{stinespring1955positive}.
-By introducing an environment in an initial state $\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}$ for the i-th thermalizing channel with Kraus operators $\{K^{i}_{a_{i}}\}$, the unitary operation acts on the target-environment gives $\ket{\psi_{in}}\otimes\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}\to \sum_{a_{i}}K^{i}_{a_{i}}\ket{\psi_{in}}\otimes\ket{a_{i}}^{e_{a_{i}}}$, where $\ket{a_{i}}^{e_{a_{i}}}$ are orthogonal states of the environment used to purify the i-th thermalizing channel, the states of environments($\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}$)for the different thermalizing channels are initially uncorrelated.
-Thus the control system controls the action of the purified unitary extensions of the channels(also the initially thermalized target system).
+In order to evaluate the composite control-target-environments state's unitary evolution in the framework introduced in \cite{abbott2020communication}, besides the purification of the initial thermal state of the working system (Eqn.(\ref{35})), we also need to purify the thermalising channels via Stinespring dilations\cite{stinespring1955positive}.
+By introducing an environment in an initial state $\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}$ for the i-th thermalising channel with Kraus operators $\{K^{i}_{a_{i}}\}$, the unitary operation acts on the target-environment gives $\ket{\psi_{in}}\otimes\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}\to \sum_{a_{i}}K^{i}_{a_{i}}\ket{\psi_{in}}\otimes\ket{a_{i}}^{e_{a_{i}}}$, where $\ket{a_{i}}^{e_{a_{i}}}$ are orthogonal states of the environment used to purify the $i$-$th$ thermalising channel, the states of environments ($\ket{\epsilon_{a_{i}}}^{e_{a_{i}}}$) for the different thermalising channels are initially uncorrelated.
+Thus the control system controls the action of the purified unitary extensions of the channels and the initially thermalised target system.

 Under the control of the control system, the composite purified control-target-environments state evolves to \begin{widetext}